Artmann/react-koa-template/README.md

 You can make sure you and your team keep the code style consistent by running `yarn lint`.
 This is powered by ESLint and rules can be added or removed in `.eslintrc.js`.

+## Server Side Rendering

+To improve the performance and to help crawlers, your React app will be rendered server side.
+When a page is requested the server will render the HTML from `src/app/index.html`.
+It will also render the `App` component and insert it's markup into the final HTML document.

 ## Deploy

 The whole application can be built with the command